 Often a home buyer will think if they buy a fixxer upper they will save money.
 There is a couple problems with this thinking.

 First, a home buyer will fail to think ahead and figure on where the money is going to come from to do the repairs and renovations, often leaving much of the work undone.
-Secondly they fail to assess their own skills in completing the work in a craftsmen like manner leaving any of the work undone sub par.
+Secondly they fail to assess their skills in completing the job in a craftsmen like manner leaving any of the work undone sub par.